-I’m starting a bi-weekly podcast all about musicals.
+I’m starting a podcast all about musicals.
 Why?
 Because I love musicals, and I find talking about musicals can be a little bit easier for me than writing about them.
 And I got a lot to talk about when it comes to musicals.
 With this podcast I’ll be talking about specific musicals, and about broad topics in musical theatre.
-I’ll mostly be focusing on stage productions, but will also talk about movie musicals from time to time as well.
+I’ll mostly be focusing on stage productions, but will also talk about movie musicals from time to time.

-In this first episode I talk about what exactly a musical is and how I define them.
+In this first episode, I talk about what exactly a musical is and how I define them.
 As well I talk about my experience with musicals and why I love them so much.
-This episode is about 40 minutes long.

 Resources – Music

-It’s Broadway, Bitch Playlist.
-This has over 1600 songs from different musicals I’ve either seen, or just listened to obsessively.
-Most of the playlist is from stage musicals, but I have a few musical tv shows on here as well.
-As I listen to more shows I’ll be adding more songs to this playlist.
-The cast albums on here are just in a random order.
-Some songs contain strong language, so listener discretion is advised.
+It’s Broadway, Bitch – Spotify Playlist.
+This has over 1800 songs from different musicals I’ve either seen or have listened to obsessively.
+Most of the playlist is from stage musicals, but I have a few movie musicals and musical TV shows on here as well.
+Albums are in random order.
+Some songs contain strong language and subject matter, so listener discretion is advised.

-Next to Normal (Original Broadway Cast Recording).
+Next to Normal (2009 Original Broadway Cast).
 The third song “Who’s Crazy/My Psychopharmacologist and I” is one of my goosebump songs.

-Rent (The Original Broadway Cast Recording).
+Rent (1996 Original Broadway Cast – Highlights).
 The song “I’ll Cover You (Reprise)” is one of many songs in this show that makes me cry, all the damn time.
 The song is a major spoiler so don’t listen if you haven’t seen the full show.

-The Phantom of the Opera (2004).
-I didn’t really enjoy this movie adaption, but it’s out there if you haven’t seen the musical on stage.
-I’m not a film studies expert, but Lindsay Ellis did a great video essay about some of the issues in this movie adaptation.
+The Phantom of the Opera (2004 Movie).
+I didn’t really enjoy this movie adaptation, but it’s out there if you haven’t seen the musical on stage.
+I’m not a film studies expert, but Lindsay Ellis did a great video essay on YouTube about some of the issues in this movie.

-The Phantom of the Opera at Royal Albert Hall.
+The Phantom of the Opera at Royal Albert Hall (2011 Concert).
 This is a live concert performance done for the 25th anniversary of the show.

-The Little Mermaid (1989 Walt Disney Movie).
+The Little Mermaid (1989 Movie).
 This is the movie that started it all for my musical obsession.

 Resources – Websites

 Do you love musicals?
 What’s your favourite musical?
-If you have any suggestions on a musical-theatre related topic I should cover on this podcast or have a suggestion of a show I should watch or listen to leave me a comment below.
+If you have any suggestions on a musical-theatre topic I should cover on this podcast leave a comment below.